ahuacate/ahuabooks/README.md

 In your web browser type `http://192.168.50.118:5289` and click on the `Downloaders Tab`.

 ### 3.1 Usenet Settings
 You should have NZBGet configured and its LXC running at http://192.168.30.112:6789/ .
-You will need your NZBGet `RestrictedUsername` and `RestrictedPassword` you configured [HERE](http://192.168.30.112:6789/#SECURITY).
+You will need your NZBGet `RestrictedUsername` (which is `client`) and `RestrictedPassword` you configured [HERE](https://github.com/ahuacate/nzbget/blob/master/README.md#200-nzbget-security-preferences).

 Set the values as follows, remembering to click `Save changes` when finished: